hpcuantwerpen/UAntwerpen-modules/docs/design_decisions.md

 Current subdirectories:

--   `ebrepo_files`: EasyBuild repository, structured the same way as the `modules-easybuild` subdirectory.
+-   `ebfiles_repo`: EasyBuild repository, structured the same way as the `modules-easybuild` subdirectory.

+-   `ebfiles_repo_infrastructure`: EasyBuild repository, structured the same way as the `modules-infrastructrue/infrastructure` subdirectory.

 -   `lmod-cache`: Placeholder for Lmod cache files.